ryzeon-dev/cputil/README.md

   - clock parameters
   - logical processors' core distribution, die distribution and cache sharing
   - if the `-g` flag is added, logical processor wise information is omitted

+- the inspection of CPU performance level is done using `cputil` without any flag

 ### Usage
 - cpu usage is monitored using `-u` or `--usage` flag